22.214.171.124 Giving an Infringement Notice

-An infringement notice must be given within 12 months of either:
+An infringement notice must be given within 12 months:

-- the day on which the 14 day period specified in a compliance notice issued by Centrelink or the FWO ends (if the infringement notice relates to a compliance notice given by Centrelink or FWO), or
+- of the day on which the 14 day period specified in a compliance notice issued by Centrelink or the FWO ends (if the infringement notice relates to a compliance notice given by Centrelink or FWO under subsection 157(4) of the PPLAct), or

-- the day on which the alleged contravention occurred.
+- after the day on which the alleged contravention occurred.

 There is a 12 month timeframe for issuing an infringement notice because not all contraventions of a civil penalty provision will immediately be identified.

 - be identified by a unique number,

 - state the day on which it is given,